 University of Southampton scientists have redesigned the fundamental process of photosynthesis used to power valuable chemical reactions capable of being used to generate fine chemicals, pharmaceuticals and biofuels.

-Photosynthesis is considered to be a key biological reaction on the planet as it provides the food consumed by human beings and the oxygen they breathe, and removes CO
+Photosynthesis is considered to be a key biological reaction on the planet as it provides the food consumed by human beings and the oxygen they breathe, and removes CO2 from the atmosphere.

 In our study, we used synthetic biology methods to engineer an additional enzyme in-between the light-reactions and before the dark-reactions.
 We have therefore ‘rewired’ photosynthesis such that more absorbed light is used to power useful chemical reactions.
 This study therefore represents an innovation whereby a range of additional valuable chemical reactions can be powered by the sun in plants and algae.